Trousers as women's clothing: 1960s and 1970s

 In the 1960s, André Courrèges introduced jeans for women, leading to the era of designer jeans.
-And in 1966, Yves Saint Laurent introduced Le Smoking, a woman's tuxedo intended for formal occasions, famously photographed by Helmut Newton in a manner emphasising the wearer's androgyny and suggesting lesbian overtones.
+And in 1966, Yves Saint Laurent introduced Le Smoking, a woman's tuxedo intended for formal occasions.

+During the 1960s, some upscale restaurants resisted modern fashion trends by refusing to admit women wearing pants, which were considered inappropriate by some proprietors.
+This posed a problem for women who did not want to wear the skirt styles that were then in fashion.
+Some women opted to circumvent restaurant bans on women in pants by wearing palazzo pants or culottes as evening wear.

 In 1969 Rep. Charlotte Reid (R-Ill.) became the first woman to wear trousers in the U.S. Congress.

-Also in 1969, Barbra Streisand became the first woman to attend the Oscars in trousers, accepting an award for her role in Funny Girl dressed in an outfit designed by Arnold Scaasi.

 In 1972, Pat Nixon was the first American First Lady to model trousers in a national magazine.
 However, First Ladies had been seen earlier wearing trousers, including Lou Hoover (photographed privately wearing riding trousers at the presidential retreat Camp Rapidan) and Jackie Kennedy (photographed wearing trousers and a sweater on Cape Cod in 1960 and wearing palazzo pants in Italy in 1962).

-In 1972, the Education Amendments of 1972 passed in the United States, which, as part of the Title IX non-discrimination provisions, declared that dresses could not be required of girls.
-Dress codes thus changed in public schools across the United States.
+In 1972, the Education Amendments of 1972 passed in the United States, which included Title IX non-discrimination provisions regarding sex.
+However, this did not change dress codes in schools, though some have argued it should.

 In the 1970s, trousers became quite fashionable for women.
 Jane Fonda, Diana Ross, Katharine Hepburn, Tatum O'Neal, and Diane Keaton all helped to popularise the wearing of trousers, appearing at high-profile awards ceremonies dressed in suits or trouser ensembles; Tatum O'Neal notably accepted an Oscar at age 10 while wearing a tuxedo.

 1980s and 1990s

 In the 1980s in Puerto Rico, Ana Irma Rivera Lassén was not allowed to enter court in trousers and was told to wear a skirt.
 She sued the judge and won.

 In 1989 California state senator Rebecca Morgan became the first woman to wear trousers in a U.S. state senate.

-Hillary Clinton was the first woman to wear trousers in an official U.S. First Lady portrait.

 Women were not allowed to wear trousers on the U.S. Senate floor until 1993, although the rule was seldom enforced.
 In 1993, Senators Barbara Mikulski and Carol Moseley Braun wore trousers onto the floor in defiance of the rule, and female support staff followed soon after, with the rule being amended later that year by Senate Sergeant-at-Arms Martha Pope to allow women to wear trousers on the floor.

 21st century

+Hillary Clinton was the first woman to wear trousers in an official U.S. First Lady portrait; this portrait was painted by Simmie Knox and unveiled in 2004.

+In 2021, following a petition by University of Oxford rower Georgia Grant that gained over 1500 signatures, Henley Royal Regatta changed the dress code in the Stewards' Enclosure, a dress code which was begun in the late 1970s, to allow women to wear jackets or blazers with trousers, or trouser suits.